How to Make a Cartoon: A Complete Production Guide

 Give feedback your animators can use

 “Make it pop” is not feedback.
-“The product benefit lands too late, and the character action pulls attention away from the headline” is feedback.
+“The benefit lands too late, and the character action pulls attention off the headline” is feedback.
+Useful notes tend to answer three things:

 - Is the message clear?